brucou/react-state-driven/README.md

 - The machine receives preprocessed events from the preprocessor and computes a set of commands to be executed
 - The global command handler execute the incoming commands :
-  - if the command is a render command, the global handler execute directly the command in the context of the `<Machine/>` component
+  - if the command is a render command, the global handler executes directly the command in the context of the `<Machine/>` component
   - if the command is not a render command, the global handler dispatches the command to the user-configured command handlers